 On March 11, 2020, WHO characterized COVID-19 as a pandemic.
 Researchers across UCI are searching for ways to contribute to the effort of slowing and stopping the spread of COVID-19 and minimize its negative impacts.
-In order to support these efforts in streamlined fashion, a UCI Joint Research Fund has been established.
+In order to support these efforts in streamlined fashion, a UCI Joint Research Fund, supported by multiple schools and the UCI Office of Research, was established.

 Successful applications will be ones with demonstrated potential for positive impact on our mission to mitigate the impact and control the spread of COVID-19 including, but not limited to, topics such as transmission, sero-surveillance, epidemiology, rapid point-of-care and molecular diagnostics, testing, pathology, development of novel treatment and care strategies, social impacts, and data and network science relevant to this pandemic.
 Applications supporting basic, pre-clinical, population-based, and translational research including clinical trials are considered responsive to this call.

 UCI faculty at all levels, in all series are eligible to apply.

 Funding will be needs based, with a maximum of $60,000 per project (A greater amount may be considered for truly exceptional proposals with large potential).
 We strongly encourage proposals that are interdisciplinary and across UCI Schools.

 Funds may be used for staff salaries, support of postdoctoral fellows and graduate students, equipment, and supplies.
 Funds may not be used to pay for faculty salaries or fellowships or for travel unless they are a necessary part of the research project.